What happens if the customer is not happy with the website?

 The IPR in the website is divided into three main classes: rights in the website owned by the designer or design company, third party rights, and rights in works supplied by the customer.

 The customer is responsible for securing rights in those works it supplies.

 Third party rights may be licensed to the customer under the relevant licensor's standard terms and conditions for online use or on whatever license terms are notified to the customer.

 The balance of the rights may either: (a) be licensed to the customer; or (b) be the subject of a mixed license and assignment, under which pre-existing rights (e.g. in style sheets adapted for the website) remain with the designer or design company and are licensed to the customer, whilst new rights arising after the agreement has been entered into are assigned to the customer.

-Does the contract include a template for a technical specification of a website?
+Do the contracts include a template for a technical specification of a website?

-No. However, a skeleton highlighting the key elements of a specification for the purposes of the contract is included in the schedule.
+No. However, a skeleton highlighting the key elements of a specification for the purposes of the contracts is included in the schedules.

 Can't find the answer to your question?
 Then please ask.